Setting a personal course for healthy habit change

 The SMART goal framework, created for use in business, is helpful in many contexts.
 However, it misses a critical element of health goals: habit change.

-If you’re remodeling your house or working toward an academic degree, you have a series of task-oriented steps to complete.
+If you’re remodeling your house or working toward an academic degree, you have a series of task-related steps to execute.
 Health goals also have tactical steps, but they often require a whole lot of mental work to get started and stay committed.

 In my 3-month program, I will help you create or adjust your health goals so that they’re realistic and doable, and I’ll provide you with support and tools to make habit change happen and stick.